Paradoxdotexe/vade-mecum/src/pages/docs/vale_of_myths.md

 ### Class Item

 Every Druid is accompanied by a _Tamed Beast_ that is a fiercely loyal friend and protector.
-This Tamed Beast can be a small creature, such as a rat or spider, a medium creature, such as a hawk or snake, or a large creature, such as a wolf or panther.
+This class item can be a small creature, such as a rat or tarantula, a medium creature, such as a hawk or snake, or a large creature, such as a wolf or boar.

 | Level | Tamed Beast Effect                  |
 | ----- | ----------------------------------- |